lino-framework/voga/docs/include/tested.rst

   re-play the instructions on this page in your own database, either interactively in a Django `manage.py shell`, or by writing a script and run it using `manage.py run`.
-  It must be of course a Lino-Faggio application, installed as explained in :ref:`faggio.install`.
+  It must be of course a Lino-Voga application, installed as explained in :ref:`voga.install`.